4EBOOT/weather-controlled-wallpapers/README.md

 debug_value = "Sunny"
 ```
 ### How can I modify/change wallpapers?
 Script already goes with pack of predownloaded in `wallpapers/` folder.
-But you can modify/change.
+But you can modify/change(but make sure your wallpaper is .png).
 For that you need to place your wallpaper in `wallpapers/` folder and rename it to weather you want to replace(all names of weather can be found [here](https://github.com/chubin/wttr.in/blob/master/lib/constants.py)).
 You can suggest to change some of preinstalled wallpapers or add them(Discord: Reboot#8695).